-Labeling Requirements and Approval Process for up to 20,000 Bird Exemption: Prior to selling poultry products slaughtered under this exemption, a poultry producer is required to submit a copy of their proposed label to the Agency for approval.
+Required Label and Approval Process

+Prior to selling poultry products slaughtered under this exemption, a poultry producer is required to submit a copy of their proposed label to the Agency for approval.
 Please use mail, fax, or email:

 Vermont Agency of Agriculture, Food and Markets Attn: Meat Inspection 116 State St. Montpelier, VT 05620 Fax (802) 828-5983 AGR.MeatInspection@vermont.gov